alichry/laminas-authorization/README.md

 [![Build Status](https://travis-ci.org/alichry/laminas-authorization.svg?branch=master)](https://travis-ci.org/alichry/laminas-authorization)
 [![codecov](https://codecov.io/gh/alichry/laminas-authorization/branch/master/graph/badge.svg)](https://codecov.io/gh/alichry/laminas-authorization)

-Out of the box, laminas's authentication module provides interfaces and services for authenticating users and saving their identities in a session storage.
+Out of the box, Laminas's authentication module provides interfaces and services for authenticating users and saving their identities in a session storage.
 This module provides an authorization service by transparently redirecting unauthorized users accessing a certain resource, with the support of defining